jwyk/tp/README.md

 ### Objective

-The goal of Javatro is to progress through a series of challenging encounters by strategically building and managing your deck of cards.
+The goal of javatro is to progress through a series of challenging encounters by strategically building and managing your deck of cards.
 Each card has unique effects that can be used during combat to defeat enemies, gain resources, and navigate different challenges.

 ### How to Play